The Power of Tests for Detecting $p$-Hacking: Monte Carlo Simulations

 \subsubsection{Standard Error Selection: Lag Length and Clustering}

-We consider two different types of standard error selection.
-First, we consider lag length selection, as in our theoretical analysis.
-Second, we consider selecting the level of clustering, given the prevalence of clustered standard errors in empirical research \cite[e.g.,][]{cameron2015practitioner,mackinnon2023cluster}
+We consider two different types of standard error selection: lag length selection as in Section \ref{sec:variance_selection_analytical} and selecting the level of clustering, given the prevalence of clustered standard errors in empirical research \cite[e.g.,][]{cameron2015practitioner,mackinnon2023cluster}.